If you are experiencing facial paralysis call triple zero (000) immediately and ask for an ambulance or go to your nearest emergency department.

-- difficulty smiling and making facial expressions
+- difficulty smiling and making facial movements

-- difficulty eating and drinking.
+- difficulty eating and drinking

 If you develop these symptoms, see your doctor immediately or go to your nearest emergency department.

-Bell’s palsy diagnosis
+How is Bell’s palsy diagnosed?

-Bell’s palsy treatment
+How is Bell’s palsy treated?

 You can help your recovery by:

-Last reviewed: September 2015
+Last reviewed: June 2022